Unearned Revenue Definition

-Unearned revenues, also called deferred revenues, are titles for certain revenues that have not been earned.
+Unearned revenues are titles for certain revenues that have not been earned.
+You can also call unearned revenues deferred revenues.
 Though it seems comically intuitive, unearned revenue is very important and often observed in the real world.
 In accounting, they are represented as liabilities on the balance sheet.
 This is because it represents an unfulfilled promise for a service by a company to a buyer.
 Furthermore, it is represented by a credit on the balance sheet, offset by Cash received by the service provider.
 In order to balance this liability, service revenue is the debit to the balance sheet that matches up with the unearned revenue credit.

 Unearned Revenue Explained